creativeprojects/resticprofile/README.md

 one-file-system = false
 tag = [ "test", "dev" ]
 source = [ "/" ]
-# if scheduled, will run every dat at midnight
+# if scheduled, will run every day at midnight
 schedule = "daily"
 schedule-permission = "system"
 # run this after a backup to share a repository between a user and root (via sudo)